Skip to content

 4. Cheaper Than Existing Homes

 Let’s assume you are searching for a home in a specific area, with a specific size and specifications.
 Comparing off-plan and existing, newer properties, off-plan homes will likely be less expensive to buy.
-There are of course some exceptions to this rule, and prices can vary based on the specific location in Greece.
+In Greece, off-plan property purchases typically involve flexible payment plans that allow buyers to spread costs over the construction period, making it easier to manage finances without a large upfront payment.
+Prices can vary based on the specific location in Greece, but off-plan homes often come at a 20% lower price point than completed homes.

 5. Ideal Locations in Greece

-Off-plan homes in Greece are often fully customisable.
-You can design it the way you like, style it the way you like, choose the kitchen, tiles, bathrooms, etc. You can really have the house you always dreamed of, within a budget you plan for.
+Off-plan homes in Greece are often fully customizable.
+You can design the layout the way you like, style it to your preferences, and choose the kitchen, tiles, bathrooms, and more.
+Buyers can also opt to add a private pool as part of their preferred layout.
+While you can truly have the house you always dreamed of within a budget you plan for, certain customizations, such as adding a private pool or selecting premium finishes, may incur an additional cost beyond the base price.

 7. Brand New Appliances and Equipment